-1. Disclaimer 1
+1. Disclaimers 1

 2. Applicable Sections of the Code 1

-3. a b Executive Summary Description of Issues Major Findings and Recommendations for the Code 1 1 1
+3. a b 1

-4. Scope of Work 2
+4. Scope of Work

-a b .
-Original Modified 2 2
+a b

 5. Deliverables 2

 6. Detailed Project Description 3

-7. Suggestions for Future Research 11
+7. Suggestions for Future Research 7

-8. References and Project Material 11
+8. References and Project Material 8

-Арр endix A. Letter from the International Hurricane Protection Association 13
+Арр Appendix A. Letter from the International Hurricane Protection Association1

-Appendix B. Recommendation for changes to the 5th Edition (2014) Florida Building Code
+Appendix B. Recommendation for changes to the 5th Edition (2014) Florida Building Code1

-Appendix C. Load calculations for impact resistant coverings20
+Appendix C. Load calculations for impact resistant coverings17

-Арр Appendix D. Test Specimens21
+Appendix D. Test Specimens1

-Арр Appendix E. Results from uniform static and cyclic loading tests
+Арр Appendix E. Results from uniform static and cyclic loading tests1

+Арр Appendix F. Results of finite element analysis2

-1. Disclaimer
+1. Disclaimers

-- The Structural Technical Advisory Committee must approve this report before it is final - This document applies to Section 1609 of the Florida Building Code 2010: Building. - Although not explicitly addressed herein, the findings should apply to Section R301.2.1.2 of Florida Building Code 2010: Residential
+- This report presents the findings of research performed by the University of Florida, Florida State University and Insurance Institute for Business & Home Safety.
+Any opinions, findings, and conclusions or recommendations expressed in this paper are those of the authors and do not necessarily reflect the views of the sponsors, partners and contributors.
+The Structural Technical Advisory Committee of the Florida Building Commission will provide a final disposition on the implications for the Florida Building Code. - This document applies to Section 1609 of the Florida Building Code 2010: Building.
+Although not explicitly addressed herein, the findings also apply to Section R301.2.1.2 of Florida Building Code 2010: Residential